sfcheung/power4mome/README.md

 (Cheung & Cheung, 2024)
-for computing and testing effects in models with mediation, mediation, or moderated-mediation.
+for computing and testing effects in models with mediation, mediation, or moderated mediation.
 The tests are usually done by simulation-based methods such as Monte Carlo or bootstrap confidence intervals, due to the complicated